 Monel was created in 1901 by Robert Crooks Stanley, an employee of the International Nickel Company (INCO).
 Recognising the importance of the discovery, Stanley named his new creation after INCOs president, Ambrose Monell – although one L was dropped, as family names were not allowed as trademarks during this time.

 Stanley received the patent for Monel in 1906.

 This group of nickel alloys is primarily composed of nickel (typically 52-67%) and copper with small amounts of silicon, carbon, manganese and iron.
 Monel alloys are fabricated using hot and cold-working, machining and welding and are resistant to corrosion by many agents, including rapidly flowing seawater plus it is resistant to acids and can withstand a fire in pure oxygen.

-Our team of specialists will be able to help.
-We can talk you through the advanced properties of both Alloy 400 and Alloy K500 in addition to making recommendations based on your application.
+Our team of specialists will be able to help you with any questions you may have.
+We can talk you through the advanced properties of both Alloy 400 and Alloy K-500 in addition to making recommendations based on your application.

 Contact us today for more information about our range of products.